laracord/laracord.com/content/docs/interactions.md

     ->then(fn ($interaction) => $this->handleLongTask($interaction));
 ```

-## Message Interaction Persistence
+## Interaction Routing

-A common use-case for interactions is for a [Button](/docs/messages#content-buttons) or [Select menu](/docs/messages#select-menu).
-Using an interaction, your bot can to selections made with a response such as a message like the above.

-While this can generally be done by passing a callback to `->button()` inside of a [Message](/docs/messages), you will find that the button will no longer respond to interactions when the bot is restarted.

-Laracord provides a solution to this by allowing you to define interaction routes inside of commands and assign buttons to them.
-Similar to the Laravel router, this also allows you to cleanly pass parameters to your interactions for handling dynamic behavior.
+When using buttons and select menus, Laracord provides a persistent, easy to use interaction router that gives a Laravel-like feel to handling responses.

-Using the example below, our command will respond with a generic message containing two buttons.
-We will then map out and handle the interactions inside of the `interactions()` method.
+In the example below, we will pass a route to a few buttons and a select menu and then handle the responses in the router.

 ```php
 use Discord\Parts\Interactions\Interaction;